Rycroft Manor

 No analysis available

-I searched the listings for references to VA approval or VA financing and found none.
-The remarks focus on fee simple ownership, renovations, and parking, but do not mention VA loan eligibility.
+I searched the listings for references to VA-approved status, VA loans, or VA financing and found none.
+The remarks focus on fee simple ownership, renovations, pet friendliness, and parking, but do not mention VA eligibility.

 No analysis available

-I searched the remarks for fire/life safety evaluation language such as FLSE passed, fire safety certified, or passed fire inspection, but found nothing.
-With no explicit mention, there is no basis to mark this as passed.
+I searched the remarks for fire/life safety evaluation language, including FLSE, fire safety certification, and passed fire inspection, but found nothing.
+With no explicit evidence in the remarks, this remains unconfirmed and is marked false by default under the no-mention rule.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.